Unraveling the Complexity of Dwarf Galaxy Dynamics: A study of Binary Orbital Motions: Data

 For model-II, we sample $m_1$ from the Kroupa initial mass function only, but we adopt the binary fractions of both 70\% (model-IIa) and 36\% (model-IIb).
 The fraction of 36\% is in fact the integrated binary fraction for solar mass binaries by \cite{2017ApJS..230...15M}.

 For model-Ia, model-Ib, model-Ic, model-IIa and model-IIb, we do not include observational errors.
 On the basis of model-IIa and model-IIb, we will additionally include a typical observational error of 3~km/s to the LOSVs of mock stars.
 This is achieved by shifting the ``observed'' velocities (original $+$ binary motions) by an amount sampled from a Gaussian distribution with zero mean and 3~km/s of scatter.
 The models are then called model-IIa-err and model-IIb-err.
 Further on the basis of model-IIa-err and model-IIb-err, we will discard tracer stars whose changes in their LOSVs are greater than 5~km/s in two observations across one year of time.
 This is because stars with large changes in their LOSVs are likely binaries, and here we want to investigate the efficiency of using two epoch observations to exclude binaries given different models and observational errors.
 We call them model-IIa-2epoch and model-IIb-2epoch.
+Note for the one year of time separation between the two observations, we did not apply any scaling.

 Note the binary orbital motions of model-Ib, model-Ic, model-IIa, model-IIb, model-IIa-err, model-IIb-err, model-IIa-2epoch and model-IIb-2epoch are all scaled up by a factor of 3.5.
 This enables us to effectively investigate intrinsic velocity dispersions of 3$<\sigma_{v_r,\mathrm{eff}}<$9~km/s.
 In the end and in order to investigate the range of 1$<\sigma_{v_r,\mathrm{eff}}<$3~km/s, we try models in which we scale the binary motions by a factor of 10.5.
 The models are included on the basis of model-IIa-2epoch and model-IIb-2epoch, and are denoted as model-IIa-FD and model-IIb-FD.
 Here ``FD'' stands for ``Faint enD''.
 Their orbital element distribution model and binary fractions are all the same as model-IIa and model-IIb, but we have excluded stars whose changes in their LOSVs are greater than 5~km/s in two observations across one year of time.
 Besides, for model-IIa-FD and model-IIb-FD we incorporate observational errors of 1~km/s instead of 3~km/s.
 This is because we are investigating 1 to 3~km/s of region with this model, and 3~km/s of error is too large, i.e., cannot enable reasonable dynamical constraints for dwarfs with intrinsic velocity dispersions between 1 and 3~km/s.